ModeShape/quickstart/modeshape-clustering/README.md

 1. Make sure you have started the 2 JBoss Server instances as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
-3. Type this command to build and deploy the archive into the `master` server:
+3. Type this command to build and deploy the archive into the `node1` server:

-        mvn clean package jboss-as:deploy
+        mvn clean package wildfly:deploy

-4. Type this command to build and deploy the archive into the `slave` server:
+4. Type this command to build and deploy the archive into the `node2` server:

-        mvn clean package jboss-as:deploy -Djboss-as.port=10000
+        mvn clean package wildfly:deploy -Dwildfly.port=9991

 5. This will deploy `target/modeshape-clustering.war` to each of the running instances of the server.